Manpreet-Jattana/Data-analysis-tools-analytics/README.md

 top_1000_data = load_data_top_1000(data)
  ```

--Display Loaded dataframe:  The loaded DataFrame (top_1000_data) is displayed to confirm that the loading procedure has completed correctly.
+4. Display Loaded dataframe:  The loaded DataFrame (top_1000_data) is displayed to confirm that the loading procedure has completed correctly.
 ```python
 top_1000_data.head()
  ```

--Read loaded CSV data:  The purpose of this function is to verify that the data stored is identical to the original by reading the top_1000_channels.csv CSV file back into a new DataFrame (data2)
+5. Read loaded CSV data:  The purpose of this function is to verify that the data stored is identical to the original by reading the top_1000_channels.csv CSV file back into a new DataFrame (data2)
 ```python
 data2 = pd.read_csv('top_1000_channels.csv')
 data2.head()
  ```

--Install Pymsql package: To enable the MySQL database connection, install the pymysql package.
+6. Install Pymsql package: To enable the MySQL database connection, install the pymysql package.
 ```python
 pip install pymysql
 ```

-- Database connection and query: Reads a short query into a DataFrame and establishes a MySQL database connection using SQLAlchemy.
+7. Database connection and query: Reads a short query into a DataFrame and establishes a MySQL database connection using SQLAlchemy.
   ```python
   from sqlalchemy import create_engine
 #Create engine